Portuguese yields fall after Moody's raises ratings outlook

 * Bunds rise after biggest one-day loss since September

-LONDON, Nov 11 (Reuters) - Portuguese bond yields fell near five-month lows on Monday, outperforming other euro zone debt after Moody’s raised its outlook on the country’s ratings to stable from negative.
+LONDON, Nov 11 (Reuters) - Portuguese bond yields fell on Monday, outperforming a broader rebound in euro zone debt after Moody’s raised its outlook on the country’s ratings to stable from negative.

-The agency’s move after European markets closed on Friday was the latest in a series of news that has helped improve the market’s view on Lisbon since a government crisis sent 10-year yields back above an unsustainable 8 percent in July.
+The agency’s move after European markets closed on Friday was the latest in a series of pieces of news which has improved sentiment towards Lisbon since a government crisis sent 10-year yields back above an unsustainable 8 percent in July.

-Portuguese 10-year government bond yields fell as much as 14 basis points to 5.86 percent, near troughs seen in early June.
-The yield gap between 10-year and two-year Portuguese bonds is near its widest since July - reflecting reduced concerns about the possibility of a debt restructuring.
+Ten-year Portuguese government bond yields fell as much as 12 basis points to 5.89 percent.
+The yield gap between 10-year and two-year Portuguese bonds is near its widest since July - reflecting easing concerns about the possibility of a debt restructuring.

-“The Moody’s move on Friday evening does build on a fair degree of other positive moves that the Portuguese market has enjoyed over recent weeks ... and the other thing helping has been positive newsflow on growth,” said Philip Shaw, chief economist at Investec.
+“On the background you have got a general macro economic improvement,” said Gianluca Ziglio, executive director for fixed income at Sunrise Brokers, in reference to Portugal.

+“We are now seeing the rating agencies also moving in a positive way, or at least removing the bias towards the downside.”

-Other lower-rated debt also rose, with Spanish and Italian 10-year yields falling 2 basis points to 4.11 percent and 4.13 percent respectively.
+Other lower-rated debt also rose, with ten-year Spanish yields falling 2.3 basis points to 4.10 percent and the Italian equivalent easing 2.5 bps to 4.12 percent.

 Portugal has started to recover from its worst recession since the 1970s and the International Monetary Fund said on Friday it was on track with its bailout and gave the indebted euro zone country another 1.9 billion euros.